 German Pupil Course Group Leaders

-We are very sorry that the German Pupil Courses 2020 have been cancelled due to the Covid-19 pandemic.
-We have contacted all group leader applicants directly by email.
+We are very sorry that the German Pupil Courses 2020 were cancelled due to the Covid-19 pandemic.
 We hope to be able to run this programme in summer 2021 and further updates will be available here soon.
-Applications are likely to be opened between late-2020 and early-2021.

 If you have any questions, please contact email@example.com .